-Research in the laboratory utilizes a combination of quantitative experiments and mathematical modeling to study signaling dynamics and spatial cellular organization in both normal development and during cancer progression.
-Research focuses on three major related areas:
+We use a combination of quantitative experiments and mathematical modeling to study signaling dynamics and spatial cellular organization in early embryonic development.
+Research focuses on two major related areas:

 1. Self-organized developmental patterning.
 Developmental biologists have long marveled at the ability of the embryo, a single cell without clear structure, to self-organize into an entire organism.
 Over the past thirty years, revolutions in biochemistry and molecular biology have allowed for the identification of genes involved in self-organization and patterning, and shown that many of these encode secreted ligands and inhibitors, known as morphogen signals, which control cell fate.
 Despite this progress, a mechanistic understanding of how pattern emerges has remained largely elusive.
 We use human embryonic stem cells to create systems in which cells self-organize into patterns that are reminiscent of early human development.
 These systems allow us to study how these patterns form using perturbative experiments and imaging approaches.
 We currently work with two systems: one with recapitulates gastrulation, the earliest decision the cells of the embryo proper make, and another which models the patterning of the human ectoderm into four distinct territories along its dorsal-ventral axis.
 These systems allow us to address fundamental questions and to study human development directly.

 Key Publications: Warmflash et al. Nature Methods 2014, Nemashkalo et al Development 2017, Chhabra et al. bioRxiv 2018, Britton et al. bioRxiv 2019.